 at: Fundamental for life: Soil, crop, and environmental sciences.
 ASA, CSSA, and SSSA Annual Meetings, San Antonio, TX.
 16–19 Oct.
 Paper 110-5.

 Supplemental Material.
-Supplemental material may be included with articles at the discretion of the journal editor and production editor.
+Supplemental material, submitted along with the original manuscript for peer review, may be included with articles at the discretion of the journal editor and production editor.
 Authors are encouraged to submit material that contributes to the content and quality of the article.
-The material must be submitted along with the original manuscript for peer review.

 The production editor may limit the quantity of supplemental material posted per issue.
 Extra images, video, or large tables are examples of appropriate supplemental material.